5T33Z0/OC-Little-Translated/11_Graphics/iGPU/iGPU_DeviceProperties.md

 > - `framebuffer-unifiedmem` value `00000080` increases VRAM to 2048 MB (instead of 1536 MB).
 To use the default value, disable it and re-enable `framebuffer-stolenmem` instead!
 > - Don't use `framebuffer-unifiedmem` and `framebuffer-stolenmem` together at the same time – use either or!
 > - You can enable/disable keys by removing/putting `#` in front of them.
-> - MacOS 12 and newer require re-installing the iGPU drivers in Post-Install with [OpenCore Legacy Patcher](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Ivy_Bridge-Ventura.md#installing-intel-hd4000-drivers)
+> - macOS 12+ require re-installing the iGPU drivers in Post-Install with [OpenCore Legacy Patcher](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/Ivy_Bridge-Ventura.md#installing-intel-hd4000-drivers)

 ### [Sandy Bridge](https://ark.intel.com/content/www/us/en/ark/products/codename/29900/products-formerly-sandy-bridge.html?wapkw=Sandy%20Bridge#@Mobile)
 >Intel HD 3000.
 2nd Gen Intel Core Mobile.</br>